sajjadanwer/terraform-task/README.md

 This file is used to declarations of variables also defined types and default values.

 **terraform.tfvars** file:
 In this file configured actual values for variables in help to create infra.
+This file is in .gitignore and never commit in version control.

 **security.tf** file:
 In this file creates security group using variables var.vpc_id and var.allowed_cidrs.